jooo0922/opengl-debugging/README.md

-# opengl-debugging
+# OpenGL Debugging

+## Overview

-Example code for OpenGL debugging practice
+This project is example code for OpenGL debugging practice.